MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Experiments

 \paragraph{Network Details} In our implementation, the shared encoder consists of 4 encoder blocks while each decoder has 4 decoder blocks.
-One transformer-based middle block is implemented between the encoder and decoder in our primary color constancy task.
-In our contrastive learning implementation, 16 negative samples are randomly sampled on each image.
+One middle block is implemented between the encoder and decoder in our primary color constancy task.
+In our local surface color feature preservation implementation, 16 negative samples are randomly sampled on each image.
 The 2-layer MLP has a 512 $\times$ 512 structure.
-As for surface similarity loss, we randomly select $n=2$ patches during the similarity loss calculation.
-Each patch has a size of 1/16 of the output image.
+As for surface color similarity prediction, we select $k=3$ in the implementation.

-\paragraph{Training Setting} The experiments are conducted on a 24GB RTX 3090 GPU.
+\paragraph{Training Settings} The experiments are conducted on a 24GB RTX 3090 GPU.
 The training images are resized to the size of 256$\times$256, while the same resolution is set for the generated images.
 The batch size is set as 1.
-The training of our model uses the Adam\cite{kingma2014adam} optimizer for 200 epochs using a step decay learning rate scheduler.
+The training of our model uses the Adam~\cite{kingma2014adam} optimizer for 200 epochs using a step decay learning rate scheduler.
 The initial learning rate is 0.001 and it decays to 0 after 100 epochs.
-The loss weights are all set as 1 except $\lambda_1=0.1$.
+The loss weights are all set as 1.